Two fun seaside onsen resort towns and an islet packed with sporting possibilities very close to Tokyo

 One of the best-known hot spring havens, Atami is rated as one of Japan's top three onsen resorts.
 In addition to the baths, Atami is famous for plenty of great seafood for you to feast on landed fresh in Atami Bay of the nearby Sagami Bay.

-Sitting to the south of Atami Station is Atami Castle, boasting one of the finest and loftiest views of the town and ocean.
-Built in 1959 to draw tourists, you can dress up in Edo-period costumes and visit an erotic ukiyo-e exhibition.
+Sitting to the south of Atami Station is Atami Castle , boasting one of the finest and loftiest views of the town and ocean.
+Here you can dress up in Edo-period costumes and visit an erotic ukiyo-e exhibition.
 The castle is a prime spot for viewing cherry blossoms in the spring and fireworks in summer.

 Located around ten kilometers south of Ito is Izu Kogen.
-A popular villa district, the area has a number of museums, restaurants, giving you plenty of options to explore.
-If you're feeling adventurous, head over to Mount Omuro and for views of the beautiful Jogasaki Coast.
+The area has a number of museums, restaurants, giving you plenty of options to explore.
+Take the chair-lift up Mt.
+Omuro for fantastic views of the area.

 A short ferry ride away in Sagami Bay is the little resort island of Hatsushima.
 The island offers fishing, a scuba diving/snorkeling center, an athletic playground, an ocean hot spring, and a camping spot.
-You can walk around Hatsushima in an hour to evaluate your options.
+You can walk around Hatsushima in an hour.